KyleDunbarDev/networking-basic/README.md

-# A basic networking template for video game servers written in Rust.<br/>
+# Networking template for video game servers written in Rust.<br/>
 Clients can be written in any language.
-Free for use in your projects.
+Free for use in your projects.<br/>

-# Developer documentation
-Below is documentation to help you use and understand this networking starter piece. <br/>
-This is not a swiss army knife, but a chassis for you to build upon.<br/><br/>
+This is not a swiss army knife, but a chassis for you to build upon.
-Client (client/game & bin/client) is an example for a game and can be fully swapped out for any executable of your choosing. <br/><br/>
-For client - server interoperability, send serialised messages to the server that be can deserialised into ClientMessage types.
-Serlialisation in the server is in JSON but this can be swapped easily for serailisation of your choice.

-# Features
+## Features
 #### Core Architecture

 - Server-client model using TCP